 Sometimes decisions can be made, and actions taken, which unintentionally affect certain groups of people in a negative way, this is often because of a lack of understanding of the needs and aspirations of minority communities, sometimes resulting from prejudice and stereotyping.

 The result may lead to a lack of opportunity, difficulty in accessing services or a failure to have a need identified.
 This was the main finding of the Stephen Lawrence Inquiry which changed the shape of equality law and defined ‘institutional racism’.

 We want to avoid institutional racism alongside all forms of institutional discrimination.
 Our community is becoming increasingly diverse and like other public authorities, we are here to serve all the people of Devon – from all cultures, national and ethnic backgrounds.

 We supported the setting up of Grapevine – an online social networking and consultation opportunity for people from different cultures living in Devon (although no longer running, it brought many people together and particularly helped with English Language support).

 In 2013 we published a guide, Understanding Race in Devon, for foster carers and adopters on how to look after BAME children (which can be useful for all kinds of care settings).

 The Council also has a dedicated Gypsy and Traveller Liason Service and developed a handbook on how we manage unauthorised encampments.

 More recently, we have provided the opportunity for social workers recruited from oversees to discuss and share experiences with managers.
-The South West Peninsula BME Social Worker Group is also a regional BME networking group for local authority social workers across the South West including Plymouth, Torbay, Cornwall and Devon.
+The South West Peninsula BME Social Worker Group is also a regional BAME networking group for local authority social workers across the South West including Plymouth, Torbay, Cornwall and Devon.

 We also continue to support Unaccompanied Asylum Seeking Children.